 If there’s one thing you take away from this article, it should be that water and fences do not mix well.
 A long winter exposed to snow, rain and hail can cause water damage to most types of fences.
 Chain link fences will rust, wooden fences will rot, and vinyl fences can crack when exposed to the elements.
 Water damage can also weaken the structural integrity of your fence, making it easier to blow over or be knocked down completely.

 Another detrimental feature of water damage is that it creates mold and mildew.
 Mold is a harmful allergen that can impact the health of you and your household.
 When mold starts to infect your fence, you will have no choice but to replace it.
-Consider switching a material less prone to mold and rot if you do not want to have to deal with it again in the future.
+Consider switching to a fence material less prone to mold and rot if you do not want to have to deal with it again in the future.

 How to Protect Your Fence From Winter